zerotohero-dev/JFDI/README.md

 It will play nicely, as long as you remmember to **keep each goal in its own line**.

-And as long as you follow this simple rule, you can edit your text files in whichever text editor you like, and when you run `jfdi` again, it will easily catch up.
+And as long as you follow this simple rule, you can edit your text files in whichever text editor you like, and when you run `jfdi` again, it will catch up and parse the files properly.

 > So you can edit you goals even without using **JFDI**; and without blowing up anything.